We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 What is the saving clause?

 The saving clause is a provision in most US income tax treaties that preserves each country's right to tax its own residents as if the treaty did not exist.
-The IRS states that many individual treaties contain a saving clause which preserves the right of each country to tax its own residents.
-It limits which treaty benefits a person can claim against their own country of residence.
+It limits which treaty benefits a person can claim against their own country of residence, though the IRS notes that exceptions to the saving clause in some treaties still allow a US resident to claim a treaty exemption on certain US-source income.

 Does every country have a tax treaty with the US?